 Can I use Digbi Health instead of a doctor?

 While Digbi Health plans and recommendations are based on strong, curated research, it cannot replace the care of your licensed physician.
 However, we have partnered with several healthcare professionals.
-Please reach out to email@example.com if you would like to take part in a medically supervised weight loss or diabetes managament program.
+Please reach out to firstname.lastname@example.org if you would like to take part in a medically supervised weight loss or diabetes management program.

 How secure is my data?